blackcatacademy/blackcat-database-crypto/docs/SCHEMA.md

 # Schema Snapshot Format

-`bin/db-crypto-plan` can validate the map not only against the manifest, but also against the actual schema.
+`blackcat db-crypto plan` can validate the map not only against the manifest, but also against the actual schema.
 For simplicity it accepts JSON:

 ```json
 {